Katie A. Taylor

 Representative Cases & Clients

-• Secured complete dismissal of all claims on early dispositive motions in high profile federal civil rights action brought against municipality and multiple officers for excessive force, false arrest, malicious prosecution, failure to train, and unconstitutional policy or practice in reference to use of a police K-9 to effect arrest.
-Northern District of Georgia, Atlanta Division, Case No. 1:22-cv-02942-ELR.
+• Complete dismissal on early dispositive motions in high profile federal civil rights action against municipality and police officers alleging excessive force, false arrest, malicious prosecution, failure to train, and unconstitutional policy or practice related to use of police K-9.
+Travis Moya v.
+City of Alpharetta, et al., Northern District of Georgia, Case No. 1:22-cv-02942-ELR (plaintiff dismissed appeal to Eleventh Circuit in USCA11 Case: 23-13275).

-• Favorable ruling for municipality and municipal employees in action by plaintiffs seeking damages for RICO violations, conspiracy, fraud, theft by taking, inverse condemnation, theft by deception, nuisance, intentional infliction of emotional distress, personal injury, negligence, punitive damages, and attorney’s fees.
+• Favorable ruling for municipality and employees in action for damages under RICO Statute, conspiracy, fraud, theft by taking, inverse condemnation, theft by deception, nuisance, intentional infliction of emotional distress, personal injury, negligence, punitive damages, and attorney’s fees.
 Secured early dismissal of all claims on motion to dismiss.
-Superior Court of Cobb County, Case No. 22101198.
+Krista Lankswert, et al. v.
+City of Acworth, et al., Superior Court of Cobb County, Case No. 22101198.

 Awards and Recognition